Context

 XM Cloud Deploy Application GitOps

 The Sitecore XM Cloud Deploy Application is used to provision XM Cloud Projects/Environments & Deployments.
-When a new project is created you can either use your own existing repository, or you can allow the application to provision one for you based on the Next.js Foundation Head starter template.
+When a new project is created you can either use your own existing repository, or you can allow the Application to provision one for you based on one of the templates available.
+You can read more about how to create a new project using the Deploy Application in the XM Cloud Deploy app documentation.

-You can read more about how to create a new project using the Deploy Application on our Documentation Site: https://doc.sitecore.com/xmc/en/developers/xm-cloud/xm-cloud-deploy-app.html or follow the recipe: Sprint Zero - Project Solution Setup.
+You can read more about how to create a new project using the Deploy Application on our Documentation Site or follow the recipe: Sprint Zero - Project Solution Setup.

 Once the project is created, you will then provision an environment.
 These can be used to represent the different Production and Non-Production environments that you require.
 When creating them through the deploy application you can also choose to tie each environment to a different branch in your repository should that be a requirement for you.
 You can also choose to have the environment automatically deployed when changes are committed to the chosen branch.